anis016/Docker/README.md

 * The docker client (`docker`) is what we use to interact with the docker daemon (`dockerd`) through the REST API.
 The client sends these command to `dockerd`.
 From the CLI we use `docker` as a command for executing the commands.
 For example, when we use the command `docker run ...` it sends the command to the daemon to run an image.
 * Docker registry is the place where we `store the images`.
 A docker registry is similar to a Github repository.
 In the docker registry we store images and in Github repository we store codes.
 By default Docker uses the Docker hub (public registry where we can save our own images as well as down other images created by other people or companies).
 We can also setup Docker to use the private registry as well, in this case we need to configure the Docker to communicate with the private registry.
 We interact with the docker registry by using `docker push` or `docker pull` command.

-> Basically, `Docker registry` is a service that is used to store the docker images.
+> The difference between the `Docker registry` and the `Docker repository` is that the `Docker registry` is a service that is used to store the docker images.
 Docker registry could be hosted by a third party, as public or private registry, f.e.
 Docker Hub, Quay, etc. On the other hand, `Docker repository` is a collection of different docker images with same name, that have different tags.
 Tag is alphanumeric identifier of the image within a repository.

 ![Docker Architecture](./images/docker-architecture.png?raw=true "Docker Architecture")
 <p align = "center"> Docker Architecture </p>